hpc-carpentry/hpc-python/_episodes/16-resources.md

 We'll say that it needs a whopping 4 CPUs per run.
 We can specify this with the `threads` keyword in our rule.
 We will also modify the rule to print out the number of threads it thinks it is using.
-Please note that just giving something 4 threads in Snakemake does not make it run in parallel!
+Please note that just giving a Snakemake rule 4 threads does not automatically make its action run in parallel!
+The action also needs to be threads-capable and to explicitly use the `{threads}` information for this to happen.
 In this case `wordcount.py` is actually still running with 1 core, we are simply using it as a demonstration of how to go about running something with multiple cores.